What is a Rigid-flex PCB?

-A rigid-flex PCB combines rigid and flexible circuit board technologies into a single hybrid design.
+A rigid-flex PCB combines rigid and flexible PCB technologies into a single hybrid design.
 This type of printed circuit board features both rigid sections for mounting components and flexible sections for bending or folding, offering durability and versatility.

 Rigid-flex PCB combines the advantages of rigid PCB and flex PCB.
 It is made of flexible material layered on top of rigid material, creating a board that is rigid in some parts and flexible in others.
 From the picture below, you can clearly understand the stacking structure of Rigid-flex circuit board.